microsoft/ivy/doc/examples/testing/specification.md

 assertion about `ping` is not the first assertion to fail.
 When verifying `iso_r`, we show that the assertion about `pong` is not the first assertion to fail.
-Since no assertion is the first to fail, we know no assertion ever fails.
+Since no assertion is the first to fail, we know no assertion ever fails (this is an argument by [induction](https://en.wikipedia.org/wiki/Mathematical_induction) over time).

 # Abstraction